The Andrew Turnbull Network

 [US 19]

-CR 19/1 through CR 19/20 were numbered off southly from Raleigh County to Bluefield as part of the original fractional number allocation circa 1935, with higher-numbered roads being later additions.
+CR 19/1 through CR 19/20 were numbered off southly from Raleigh County to Bluefield as part of the original fractional number allocation in 1933, with higher-numbered roads being later additions.
 Another group of roads worth pointing out are CR 19/3 through CR 19/5: These once traversed the depths of Camp Creek State Forest, and have since been reclassified as park and forest roads that are open to hikers and bikers but not through vehicular traffic.
 One fractional number (19/16) was later reassigned to a different road.

 Road Names Start Terminus Length (km) Notes